 This Article Applies to:

-• AVG Business Antivirus
+• AVG AntiVirus Business Edition

 You may need to upload files to our FTP server for either of the following reasons: